The Super Toning Training Routine

 Leg Extension 3 8 – 10 reps

-Dumbell Side Lunge 3 8 – 10 reps
+Dumbbell Side Lunge 3 8 – 10 reps

-Dumbell Stiff-leg Deadlift 3 8 – 10 reps
+Dumbbell Stiff Leg Deadlift 3 8 – 10 reps

 Lying Leg Curl 3 8 – 10 reps

-Cable Abductor Raise 3 8 – 10 reps
+Cable Hip Abduction 3 8 – 10 reps

 Standing Calf Raise 3 8 – 10 reps

-Workout 3: Chest, Back and Abdominals.
+Workout 3: Chest, Back and Abdominals

 Exercise Sets Rep Range

-Barbell Incline Press 4 8 – 10 reps
+Incline Bench Press 4 8 – 10 reps

-Dumbell Flat Press 3 8 – 10 reps
+Dumbbell Bench Press 3 8 – 10 reps

-Dumbell Incline Fly 3 8 – 10 reps
+Incline Dumbbell Flys 3 8 – 10 reps

-One-Arm Dumbell Row 3 8 – 10 reps
+One Arm Dumbbell Row 3 8 – 10 reps

-Dumbell Pullover 3 8 – 10 reps
+Dumbbell Pullover 3 8 – 10 reps

-Cable Weighted Crunch 3 8 – 10 reps
+Cable Crunch 3 8 – 10 reps

-Leg Raises 3 8 – 10 reps
+Lying Floor Leg Raise 3 8 – 10 reps

 Week 2.
 Will focus on the development of muscle tone and muscular endurance.
 We are altering the reps/rest intervals this week which will initiate a heightened fat-burning effect from the workout.